This post may contain affiliate links.

 It’s not that he never woke up in the middle of the night, but I encouraged good sleep habits by setting the baby monitor low enough that if he woke up and fussed I wouldn’t hear it.
 I would only hear a big, long cry and would go in if he really couldn’t get himself back to sleep.
 I also followed the method in this book – feeding him right before I went to bed around 11pm allowed him to sleep later in the morning, instead of waking up for a 3am feeding.

 Our daughter was another story.
 She NEVER wanted to sleep.
 She hated being left alone for any reason (hints of what was to come – she’s the only extrovert in a family of introverts), and was almost a year old before she was sleeping through the night, in her own crib, in a room with her brother.
-But eventually we got the job done.
+It took a while, but eventually we got the job done.

 I’m giving you this background so that you don’t think we had two great sleepers right from the start.
 The methods we used to keep them in their own beds later on worked on both of them, even though they were completely different kids with totally different personalities.
 At several different points up until probably age five or six, both of them forgot everything they knew about sleeping, and it felt like going back to square one.
 But these methods got the kids back on track.